stichtingsem/ecosystem/documentation/implementation-guide-LMS.md

   * give consent to reciev data from several LA's
 * Receive events about school students and teachers
 * Retrieve product information from each LA's catalogue and subscribe to updates
-* recieve events about product updates
+* receive events about product updates
-* recieve entitlements from the MP
+* receive entitlements from the MP
   * show links for students
   * retrieve course information from LA for used products
 * receive events about progress from the LA's and display